 4 Under each Standard there is a box listing documentation commonly submitted.
 This list is not comprehensive, but it contains those documents which the Board has normally seen in this connection.
 Applicants are free to submit any substitute or additional documentation which they think addresses their meeting the relevant Standards and benchmarks.

-5 Include an abstract of approximately 100-200 words that summarizes the nature of the program, its outcomes, em-
+5 Include an abstract of approximately 100-200 words that summarizes the nature of the program, its outcomes, employment opportunities for graduates, and/or opportunities for further study.